mayurbhambhani/book-notes/Behave.md

 - Rightfully punishing others also does that
 - Schadenfreude(feeling pleasure in somebody else's pain) also increases dopaminergic activity.
 - If the salary doubles, dopamine increases, then it comes down to original levels.
 If the salary comes back to the original level, dopamine declines.
-- More from expectation means more dopamine less means less.
+- Recieving more compared to expectation means more dopamine less means less.
 The expectation information comes from the cortex.
 - As humans have invented pleasures that are more intense than anything offered by nature we run a risk of habituation and desensitization.
 After a while, it is easy to be immune to the subtle pleasures of life.
 - And we eventually habituate to the artificial pleasures also and then we feel an emptiness.
 - Once the conditions of the rewards are learned.
 Dopamine is more about anticipation than the reward itself.